-NIAMS gratefully acknowledges the assistance of the following individuals in the preparation and review of current and previous versions of this booklet: Barbara Mittleman, M.D., and James Panagis, M.D., M.P.H., NIAMS, NIH; John H. Klippel, M.D., Arthritis Foundation, Atlanta, GA; Frank A. Pettrone, M.D., Arlington/Vienna, VA; Khaled J. Saleh, M.D., the University of Virginia, Charlottesville; and W. Norman Scott, M.D., Beth Israel Medical Center, New York, NY.
+The NIAMS gratefully acknowledges the assistance of the following individuals in the preparation and review of the original version of this publication: Barbara Mittleman, M.D., and James Panagis, M.D., M.P.H., NIAMS/NIH; John H. Klippel, M.D., Arthritis Foundation, Atlanta, GA; Frank A. Pettrone, M.D., Arlington/Vienna, VA; Khaled J. Saleh, M.D., the University of Virginia, Charlottesville, VA; and W. Norman Scott, M.D., Beth Israel Medical Center, New York, NY.

 The mission of the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS), a part of the U.S. Department of Health and Human Services’ National Institutes of Health (NIH), is to support research into the causes, treatment, and prevention of arthritis and musculoskeletal and skin diseases; the training of basic and clinical scientists to carry out this research; and the dissemination of information on research progress in these diseases.
-The NIAMS Information Clearinghouse is a public service sponsored by the Institute that provides health information and information sources.
-Additional information can be found on the NIAMS Web site at www.niams.nih.gov.
-Information on bone and its disorders can be obtained from the NIH Osteoporosis and Related Bone Diseases ~ National Resource Center by calling (toll free) 800–624–BONE (2663) or by visiting its Web site at http://www.niams.nih.gov/Health_Info/Bone/default.asp.
+The NIAMS Information Clearinghouse is a public service sponsored by the institute that provides health information and information sources.
+Additional information can be found on the NIAMS website at www.niams.nih.gov.

 For Your Information